novoalab/tRNAmap_Hoffmann_adapted/README.md

 - We keep only reads mapping to the positive strand when mapping to the mature tRNAs

-- Adapted as Docker pipeline
+- Adapted as Docker container, no need to install dependencies or individual softwares that the pipeline uses in your local computer or cluster.

 ## Requirements: